mwcproject/mwc-node/doc/roadmap.md

 This roadmap will show you where MWC has been and plans to go.
 If you are a skilled developer then please jump in and help make it happen!

 # Completed
+- MWCMQS support in mwc-wallet.
+- TOR support in all wallets and nodes.
 - 08/03/2020 - TOR inbound connections (mwc-node 4.0.0-beta.1).
 - 07/04/2020 - TOR outbound connections (mwc-node 3.2.3).
 - 06/19/2020 - TOR transactions (QT wallet 1.0.22).